MislavJaksic/Knowledge-Repository/Technology/Software/ProgrammingLanguage/Python3.x/LibrariesFrameworks/pytest/Docs/Fixtures/README.md

     test_ehlo(<smtp_connection instance>) is called and fails in the last line of the test function.

-Note that if you misspell a function argument or want to use one that isn’t available, you’ll see an error with a list of available function arguments.
+Note that if you misspell a function argument or want to use one that isn't available, you'll see an error with a list of available function arguments.

 Note